 - Jughead's mother after Jughead came back from the grocery store: "Jughead, I said four BUNS!"note

 - Something similar happened when Betty decided to soak in some Vitamin D in her backyard.
 Her mother advises her to use an older, moth-riddled swimsuit (grass stains are hard to remove) as a safety precaution.
-Archie thinks that she's going buff and tries to warn her that the backyard isn't exactly a good place for privacy.
-Betty, not wanting Archie to see her in the ruined swimsuit, grabs a towel and covers her front side as soon as she heard him.
+Archie thinks that she is going buff and tries to warn her that the backyard is not exactly a good place for privacy.
+Betty, not wanting Archie to see her in the ruined swimsuit, grabs a towel and covers her front side as soon as she hears him.
 And then Jughead shows up behind Betty, and Archie thinks Jughead saw the goods.
 Not knowing why Archie is panicking, Betty decided to throw in the towel...literally.
 Archie faints before he could find out the truth.

 Archie: What's the matter, Jug?